 First and foremost, it’s worth noting, though, that Stripe will levy a $15 chargeback fee.
 Besides, the transaction fee is the only fee you’ll have to pay with Stripe.
 Also, Stripe charges you transaction fees at different rates depending on the payment method used by the customer.
 Similar to Shopify payments, Stripe also charges 1% extra fee if you are an international client.

 In fact, Stripe is often inexpensive, with pricing that is both open and simple to comprehend.
 However, keep in mind that if you use a third-party source such as Stripe, Shopify will charge you an extra fee to cover the costs of that service.

 As you can see, if you are running a Shopify online store, Shopify payments will be the ideal choice for you compared to Stripe as well as any third-party payment processing solution.
-Above all, ArrowHiTech hopes through this blog you will get a lot of useful information about forms of payment methods for building a successful Shopify business.
-As a reputable company in providing Shopify services through the Spify site, ArrowHiTech believes that we can resolve all your issues while working with Shopify.
+Above all, ArrowHiTech hopes through this blog of Shopify payments vs stripe you will get a lot of useful information about forms of payment methods for building a successful Shopify business.
+As a reputable company providing Shopify development services, ArrowHiTech believes that we can resolve all your issues while working with Shopify.
 So, if you are having any trouble, let us know!